-Below are 5 essential facts about fair use that will help guide you through the fair use maze.
+Below are five essential facts about fair use that will help guide you through the fair use maze.

-ONE — Fair use is only relatively recently a part of the actual U.S. Copyright Act.
+ONE — Fair use became part of the actual U.S. Copyright Act relatively recently.
 Fair use is a doctrine created by courts in the nineteenth century.
-It wasn’t until the 1976 U.S. Copyright Act that fair use became codified and set out in the U.S. Copyright Act.
+It wasn’t until the 1976 U.S. Copyright Act that fair use became codified and set out in the Act.

-TWO – Many who apply fair use complain that it is ambiguous and should be more specific to fact situations.
-Fair use is intentionally open and flexible and its language allows you to apply the doctrine to your own specific fact situations.
+TWO — Fair use is intentionally open and flexible; its language allows you to apply the doctrine to your own specific fact situations.
+Many who apply fair use complain that it’s ambiguous and should be more specific to fact situations.
 To effectively apply fair use to your situations, you need to understand as much as you can about this doctrine, read various opinions about fair use, and gain practice and wisdom in applying fair use to different scenarios.

-THREE — Fair use may be applied by individuals or corporations, by commercial and noncommercial entities and in for profit and nonprofit situations.
-It all depends on the facts of your situation and how your facts fit within the four fair use factors set out in the U.S. Copyright Act.
+THREE — Fair use may be applied by individuals or corporations, by commercial and noncommercial entities and in for-profit and nonprofit situations.
+It all depends on the facts of your situation and how your facts fit within the four fair use factors set out in the U.S. Copyright Act as follows.

-You can search the Index by category (e.g., literary, artistic, musical work) and by your type of use (e.g., education/scholarship/research, parody, internet/digitization.)
-The Index tracks court decisions at various court levels and is not intended to be a comprehensive archive of all fair use decisions ever decided.
-It is designed for lawyers and non lawyers and is user friendly.
+You can search the Index by category (e.g., literary, artistic, musical work) and by your type of use (e.g., education/scholarship/research, parody, or internet/digitization).
+The Index tracks court decisions at various court levels and isn’t intended to be a comprehensive archive of all fair use decisions ever decided.
+It’s designed for lawyers and nonlawyers and is user friendly.

-The Index sets out the name of the case, court, jurisdiction and year of the decision as well as whether fair use was found by the court.
+The Index sets out the name of the case, court, jurisdiction and year of the decision, as well as whether fair use was found by the court.
 You can click on the case name/citation for a summary of the case that includes the key facts, issue, outcome and more information about the decision.
-It is a very helpful database on fair use.